viniciussgoncalves/Ops-Script_Install-Docker/README.md

  [\]
 User added to Docker group successfully.
 Starting: Finalizing installation
+▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇| 100%

+WARNING: Please log out and log back in as user for the changes to take effect.

 Installation process completed.

-Please log out and log back in as original_user for the changes to take effect.
 ```